justinmahar/articulate-nlg/README.md

 ## Usage

-You can either use a [ready-to-use persona](#ready-to-use-personas-via-npm), or create your own.
+You can either use a [ready-to-use persona](#ready-to-use-personas-via-npm) that can articulate concepts, or create your own.

 To get started creating your own persona, use the Quick Start core below.
 It uses most of the features you'll likely need to get moving!